axanim/auto-annotated-portfolio/content/pages/index.md

     title: 'JOIN OUR COMMUNITY: INNOVATIVE PARTICIPATION AND AI EMPOWERMENT'
     subtitle: >-
-      Get Ready to Revolutionize How You Participate—We’re here to guide you in using NDIS funds creatively.
+      Get Ready to Revolutionize How You Participate—We’re here to guide you in using NDIS funds productively.
 With our help, you'll harness the power of AI to advocate for yourself and support each other in our thriving community.
     styles:
       self:
         height: auto